-Points will be deducted from the final team average for violations of safety rules, division limitations and/or time limits.
-See below in addition to the 2022-23 NFHS Spirit Rules Book, 2022-23 USA High School Teams Show Cheer Division Limitations, 2022-23 USA Song/Pom, Song/Jazz and Pep/Short Flag Safety Rules and the 2022-23 USA High School Teams Song/Pom and Pep/Short Flag Division Limitations.
+Points will be deducted from the final team average for violations of safety rules, division limitations and/or time limits, etc. Below are some penalties that are in addition to the 2023-24 NFHS Spirit Rules Book, 2023-24 USA High School Teams Show Cheer Division Limitations, 2023-24 USA Song/Pom, Song/Jazz and Pep/Short Flag Safety Rules and the 2023-24 USA High School Teams Song/Pom and Pep/Short Flag Division Limitations.
 See usa.varsity.com for these documents.